JosephiusX/Colt-Bootcamp-2021/README.md

                 mkdir models
                 in models touch user.js

+            set up route for form:
                 in views touch register.ejs : to be rendered due to /register route in app.js build out form

         498. Auth Demo: Registering

+            set up route where register data will submit to:

+            require mongoose
+            set up mongo logic code.
+            set it up as routeDemo